-No Qualitative Feedback - 1 1, a.
-The content is already excellent.
-What I mean here it is all elaborate contextual and provides sufficient vocabularies in context and students' needs comprehending and mastering the materials for English for hotel management industries.
-However, the content will probably be rather difficult for the learner whose English skill is below intermediate level.
-This textbook I assume intended for those whose English skill is high-intermediate above.
-Hence, the problem during teaching and learning process may emerge.
-As a result, the good of instruction could be unoptimally achieved (content). in ent ers is the b.
-This textbook presents plenty of exercises, which above all, in the same formats, is the instructor's responsibility to lessen the student's under pressure, frustratified feelings while working on the exercises (exercise). ion c.
-This textbook highlights opportunities for students to practice their oral abil through the exercises given.
-It is hoped that the instructor can involve all student to be able to speak out their language skill so that not only the smartest outgoing students will surpass their speaking ability (communication). ing d.
-This textbook provides essential connection between the field of study and a career application; as well as the language studied which becomes the studen need.
-In addition to this, I think it would be more fruitful if the writer provid description of culture of local society too (let's say here, the culture of Mala society)(culture) us dea e.
-It's just all right (communities) f.
-This book represents appropriate teaching material for ESP, especially Englifor Hotel management Industries.
-The writer also endeavours to have the stude apply four language skills.
-In terms of evaluating this textbook, I think it would better if the writer paid more attention to the lay-out too for example I found introduction part page is turned over, it has several blue pictures, (since black and white copy), and it loses page 228.
-I think this page is important, the would be better if the writer provided colourful copies to trigger the learn more psychologically in conceiving of the comprehension and understanding. the the listening skill, why doesn't the instructors present a short video, or record m (either tapes, VCDs or DVDs) materials as listening stimulus for additionaterials.
-Above all this textbook is excellent (general elements) g.
-Over all, I found this book is very good containing representative materials.
-English for hotel and industries instruction.
-It provides essential content, releventered exercises, useful communication approach, sufficient vocabulary in context, classification among theories, application and cultural elements and stimulates learner communities to accomplish learning objectives.
-They are all interrelations los th level this textbook is (what semester, what English language skill level) and how many hours the students should follow the lecture.
-In conclusion this textbook is
+- d.
+This textbook provides essential connection between the field of study and the career application; as well as the language studied which becomes the students' need.
+In addition to this, I think it would be more fruitful if the writer provided description of culture of local society too (let's say here, the culture of Malang society)(culture) - e.
+It's just all right (communities) - f.
+This book represents appropriate teaching material for ESP, especially English for Hotel management Industries.
+The writer also endeavours to have the students apply four language skills.
+In terms of evaluating this textbook, I think it would be better if the writer paid more attention to the lay-out too for example I found the introduction part page is turned over, it has several blue pictures, (since the black and white copy), and it loses page 228.
+I think this page is important, then it would be better if the writer provided colourful copies to trigger the learners more psychologically in conceiving of the comprehension and understanding for listening skill, why doesn't the instructors present a short video, or recorded (either tapes, VCDs or DVDs) materials as listening stimulus for additional materials.
+Above all this textbook is excellent (general elements) - g.
+Over all, I found this book is very good containing representative materials for English for hotel and industries instruction.
+It provides essential content, relevant exercises, useful communication approach, sufficient vocabulary in context, close connection among theories, application and cultural elements and stimulates the learner communities to accomplish learning objectives.
+They are all interrelated.
+Should I give more suggestion I would say the writer should disclose for what level this textbook is (what semester, what English language skill level) and how many hours the students should follow the lecture.
+In conclusion this textbook is very good. - 2. a.
+Not all units in the materials are easy, specifically chapter1-2 but 75 % of students of semester VI think that it's OK, and they can learn and join the class. - b.
+After I read Unit1 and Unit 2, based on my opinion this book is good and useful for the students of Semester IV and VI. - 3. a.
+The materials are deep.
+Shouldn't the materials be organized from easy to difficult, so as not to make the lesson tiring? (content) - b.
+The tasks are varied and enhance the concept presented (exercise) - c.
+Can teachers finish one unit in one meeting?
+Shouldn't the exercises be made concise and packed so there is still room for teachers to create on their own? (communication)